Kamil-Matusz/StockMarket/README.md

 # StockMarket
 Using the Neo4j graph database to represent elements and dependencies on stock exchanges and investment elements

+## Stored data
+- Investment funds
+- NFT
+- Cryptocurrencies
+- Raw Materials
+- Stock exchanges
+- Types of exchanges

+### Where was the data downloaded from?
+Data was downloaded using scrapers written in Python.
+All available scrapers are available in the Scrapers directory.
+However, the downloaded data is stored in the scraped_data folder in csv files

+### Project Launch
+To run it, download it locally to your computer and run the main.py file.
+This will download data from the Internet and then import it into the Neo4j database.
+For everything to work properly, you must first create the Neo4j database and configure its settings.

 ## Nodes
 ![](/assets/ETFAsset.png)
 ![](/assets/CryptoAsset.png)